Wants to stop bailing on relationships

 Dear Just need to know,

 Relationships can be tricky for many reasons, whether they become sexual or not.
-And you chould choose to interpret your "bail reflex" in different ways.
-Let's start at the very beginning (a very good place to start!): Not every relationship has to end up in bed after just a short while.
-There is no reason that a relationship needs to become "sexual" within a certain amount of time.
+And you could choose to interpret your "bail reflex" in different ways.
+You can rest assured that not every relationship has to end up in bed after just a short while.
+And, there is no reason that a relationship needs to become "sexual" within a certain amount of time.
+It might be worth it to give yourself a break and explore the reasons for your actions.
+Taking some time off now can help you regroup, whether on your own or with the help of a professional, and will likely increase your chances of having the type of relationship you're looking for in the future.

 What do you think might be behind your tendency to abandon ship?
 Here are some possibilities to explore: